 Helmets Do Not Meaningfully Reduce Visibility

 Some motorcyclists refuse to wear a helmet because they don’t like how it restricts their peripheral vision.
 However, as studies have shown, any restriction is minor (around 3%).
-And a motorcyclist can easily compensate by turning their head a fraction more.
+A motorcyclist can easily compensate by turning their head a fraction more.
 That way, you can see any vehicle approaching when making a turn or going through an intersection.

 Choose the Right Helmet